Lead Management Strategies to Drive Better ROI in 2025

 Customer profiling in lead management:

-When you call a customer, knowing as much as you can about him helps.
-For example – We have website visit tracking so when I saw that a particular prospect visited the privacy policy page, now I know that he cares about privacy.
+When you call a customer, knowing as much as you can about them helps.
+For example, We have website visit tracking, so when I saw that a particular prospect visited the privacy policy page, now I know that he cares about privacy.

 Inquiry filtering